💡 Presently sponsored by: ScriptRunner

 The third and final tab of this workbook contains Key Vault monitoring insights.
 These insights are useful when you want to understand the health across all your vaults in all your subscriptions, for example.

-We can expand each Key Vault in the treeview and see more insights for the operations that was performed in the given time frame.
+We can expand each Key Vault in the tree-view and see more insights for the operations that were performed in the given time frame.

 Finally, the workbook provides some insights into successes versus failures.

 Thank you for reading all the way until the end.
-I hope this sheds some light on the capabilities with Azure Sentinel and the built-in workbooks that are offered by Microsoft.
+I hope this sheds some light on the capabilities of Microsoft Sentinel and the built-in workbooks that are offered by Microsoft.

 I have discussed related topics at great lengths with customers, people in the community, and business peers.
-I hope you can benefit from this post in some way, and can start exploring your Key Vault data using Azure Sentinel!
+I hope you can benefit from this post in some way and can start exploring your Key Vault data using Microsoft Sentinel!